RogueRAZR/RES_Server_Updater/README.md

 Performs Reboot

-Create Scheduled Task, or set as part of weekly server maintenance plan in RES.
+Create Scheduled Task, or set as part of weekly server maintenance plan in RES DB.